The Etiquette of Visiting Temples and Sacred Sites in Asia

 Most temples rely on donations for upkeep.
 Instead of leaving small change from your pockets, look for designated donation boxes.
 In Japan, 5-yen coins are considered lucky because the word for 5-yen (go-en) is a homophone for "good luck."
 Using a service like Wise or Revolut to have local currency on hand is better than trying to offer foreign bills, which may be difficult for smaller temples to exchange.

-Case Studies in Cultural Navigation
+Cultural Case Studies

 Case Study 1: The Luxury Tour Operator Shift